 One of the oldest standing English brick houses comes with great mystery and a creepy backstory.
 Formerly known as Lordship House, the Bruce Castle Museum was bought by famous historian Henry Hare in the late 17th century and is said to be haunted by his wife, Lady Constantia Lucy.
 There are a few different accounts of their unhappy marriage, but when Hare couldn’t take it anymore, he locked his wife up in a tiny room upstairs.
 Miserable with no other way to escape her cruel husband, Lady Constantia jumped off the balcony, taking her helpless child with her.
 It is said that each year on November 3rd, the day of her death, you can see Lady Constantia roaming the castle grounds.
 If you can’t pay a visit on the anniversary of her death, the castle has a free mini-museum that’s open Wednesday through Sunday.

 Tower of London

 Sights of several different apparitions have been reported, including the famous spirit of Queen Anne Boleyn, wife of King Henry VIII.
 The Queen was tragically killed when she birthed a stillborn son, which was considered a crime during the Reformation.
-Visitors have claimed to see her roaming around, holding her head in her hands.
+Visitors have seen her roaming around, holding her head in her hands.
 The chilling stories about this historic sight are endless, as there are likely thousands of spirits at the Tower.
-Visitors recall horrid smells, cold rooms, screams, strange fog and shadows, and seeing Royal ghosts.
+Visitors recall horrid smells, cold rooms, screams, strange fog, and shadows, and seeing Royal ghosts.

 London is a fascinating place full of spooky places and daunting history, and we’ve only scratched the surface.
 Do you dare to explore any of these creepy places?